 As you have probably noticed by now, the major streaming services (and/or their algorithms) are often eager to promote the big films almost everyone has already seen.
-Yes, Pulp Fiction and Black Panther, two hugely popular titles, are available on Netflix.
+Yes, School of Rock and Star Trek, two hugely popular titles, are available on Netflix.
 Feel free to rewatch them!

 But what if you’re looking for something new?
 What if you want to watch a great movie you’ve never even heard of before today?
 Then this is the list for you: a collection of movies on Netflix that didn’t play theatrically in almost any city other than New York or Los Angeles and could easily be lost among the “bigger” movies that get pushed to the front of your Netflix page.
 There’s not a bad movie in here, and we’re willing to bet there are at least a few you haven’t seen.
 This is your chance to change that.
 (And for our main list of the 100 best movies on Netflix, click here.)

 Broad City star Abbi Jacobson proves she can handle drama as well as comedy in this harrowing story of addiction from writer-director Marja-Lewis Ryan.
 Jacobson plays Katie, sister to Seth, played by Dave Franco in his best career performance yet.
 Seth is a heroin addict, and he’s in a place Katie has seen him before, right on the edge of a relapse.
 While films about addiction aren’t rare, few recent ones are this effective at telling the story of not just the addict but the way addiction impacts loved ones.
 Netflix is very bad at promoting its original films, and this one was barely marketed after its 2018 SXSW premiere, dropping on the service before the festival was even over and then quickly being forgotten.
 Go find it.